SchroedingersLion/SamplingToyhouse/README.md

 };
 ```
+The input arguments of `draw_trajectory` are the same for all samplers.
 Note that the routine operates on the parameters and velocities that are part of the problem class passed as an input argument.
 Since the sampler itself does not know the dimension of these vectors, it is important to ask for their size at the beginning and loop over them when they are updated.
 In most cases, the samplers will only differ in two points: They will have different help constants used by the integrators (at the very top of the function body in the snippet above).
 And, of course, the update steps in the main loop will be different.
 Note that forces are computed via `problem.compute_force();` and measurements need to be taken via `RESULTS.take_measurement(problem.parameters, problem.velocities, problem.forces);`.
 Where the measurements are taken **should not be changed from sampler to sampler**.

 A lot of the code, such as the initialization of the random number generator will be present in all of the samplers.
 There are plans to introduce another layer of abstraction so that the user only has to specify the particular update step for the sampler, i.e. what happens in a single iteration of the main loop, rather than rewriting the whole code snippet above.
 However, as different samplers might have different loop structures, in particular the Metropolis-adjusted compared to the unadjusted ones, this needs some more consideration.